Weird Science

 urban environment

-Even during everyday activities, it's worth occasionally glancing at the sky—you might witness something remarkable.
-While moving between university buildings, I was fortunate to observe the striking phenomenon of three suns.
+Even in the middle of everyday activities, it is worth taking a moment to look up at the sky, as you might witness something extraordinary.
+While walking between university buildings, I was fortunate enough to see the remarkable sight of three suns.

 Photo 3